- Has Congress funded Zika preparedness?

 - As of May 23, 2017, the surveillance systems are monitoring 1,883 pregnant women in the U.S. states—including the District of Columbia (D.C.)—and 3,916 pregnant women in the U.S. territories with laboratory evidence of possible Zika virus infection.

-- As of March 14, 2017, there have been 54 reported cases of liveborn infants with birth defects and seven cases of pregnancy losses with birth defects in the U.S. and D.C.
+- As of May 23, 2017, there have been 72 reported cases of liveborn infants with birth defects and eight cases of pregnancy losses with birth defects in the U.S. and D.C.

-- As of March 22, 2017, CDC reports that 38,212 locally acquired cases and 147 travel-acquired cases have been reported across three territories.
-The majority of those locally acquired cases (37,083) are in Puerto Rico.
+- As of June 14, 2017, CDC reports that 36,447 locally acquired cases and 143 travel-acquired cases have been reported across three territories.
+The majority of those locally acquired cases are in Puerto Rico.
+In 2017, there have been 465 locally-acquired cases of Zika infection in Puerto Rico as of June 14.

 - There have been Zika-related deaths reported in Puerto Rico, Texas and Utah.